 What item of clothing that you own makes you feel most empowered?

-Heather: My binder.
+Jesse: My binder.

 Nathan: I’m not sure it’s one exact item, but I have lots of fun pieces which are fun to layer and explore.
 I got this dress recently I started playing with and there’s this Lou Dalton shirt that is so huge and billowing.
 I love that.
 I think that anything that has a great silhouette and is bold with loads of character feels empowering to me.

 You made sure that everyone involved in this project was comfortable and had conversations with them to ensure this along the way.
 Can you tell me a bit about how these conversations went?
 How do you think cis stylists can be more considerate of trans+ models on shoots?

 Nathan: It’s so important to have communication before and on shoots.
 Before even considering clothing, I spoke to everyone and we discussed what affirmed them, also highlighting what was an absolute no. It was a process that really helped inform the styling and ensure we catered to the models and their needs, rather than pushing a vision I might have as a stylist.
 I think cis stylists just need to communicate, ask what clothing models would like even before they’re on a set, check they feel comfortable and give them opportunities to flag if they don’t feel comfortable.
 It’s important to reassure trans+ models that they have a voice and don’t have to put their feelings aside for the sake of a photoshoot.